Creating an Extension

 open build/macos/flet-spinkit-example.app

-Once the project was built for desktop once, you can make changes to your python files and run it without re-building.
+Once the project was built for desktop once, you can make changes to your python files and run it without rebuilding.

-First, install dependencies from pyproject.toml:
+First, if you are not using uv, install dependencies from pyproject.toml:

 pip install .